Glen P. Jackson, Ph.D.

 Dr. Jackson joined the faculty of WVU in the fall of 2012 as a Ming Hsieh Distinguished Professor of Forensic and Investigative Science.
 He also holds a joint appointment in the C. Eugene Bennett Department of Chemistry and an adjunct position in the Department of Biology.

-Dr. Jackson earned a B.S.
-(Hons) degree in Chemical and Analytical Science from the University of Wales Swansea (UK), an M.S. degree in Analytical Chemistry from Ohio University, and a Ph.D. in Analytical chemistry from West Virginia University (WVU).
-He spent 4 years as a researcher at Oak Ridge National Laboratory (ORNL) before joining the chemistry faculty at Ohio University in 2004.
-He was the Director of the FEPAC-accredited Forensic Chemistry Program at Ohio University from 2009-12, where he received an NSF CAREER Award, a distinguished public speaking award and a transformative faculty award before his return to WVU in 2012.
+Dr. Jackson earned a BS (Hons) degree in Chemical and Analytical Science from the University of Wales Swansea (UK), an MS degree in Analytical Chemistry from Ohio University (OHIO), and a PhD in Analytical Chemistry from West Virginia University (WVU).
+He completed a 2-year postdoc at Oak Ridge National Laboratory (ORNL) before joining the chemistry faculty at Ohio University in 2004.
+He was the Director of the FEPAC-accredited Forensic Chemistry Program at Ohio University from 2009-12 where he received an NSF CAREER Award, a distinguished public speaking award and a transformative faculty award before his return to WVU in 2012.

-He has taught numerous workshops to practicing forensic professionals and is an active forensic chemistry consultant.
-He has appeared on Nancy Grace Live and his published research on trace human remains was once a story line on Law and Order SVU.
+He has taught numerous workshops to practicing forensic professionals and is an active forensic chemistry consultant through AuthentiCHEM, LLC.
+He has appeared on Nancy Grace Live, and Forensic Files II (Season 2, Episode 7, “Incendiary”) and his published research on trace human remains once formed a story line in Law and Order SVU (Season 10, Episode 21, "Liberties").